Chapter One: Jessie

 She closed her eyes and rubbed her face with her hands.
-“Like I said there’s a lot to this story but I’m not sure how much of it I’ll be able to cover, before they come for you.
+“Like I said, there’s a lot to this story, but I’m not sure how much time we have before they come for you.

 Oh God!
 I hadn’t heard wrong.
 Was my mother going crazy?
 Now she believed in vampires, what next the bogyman.
 I couldn’t help but laugh.
 “You have got to be kidding me?”

-“They’re here!” she said.
-She quickly rose to her feet.
+“They’re here!” she interrupted as she quickly rose to her feet.
 I stopped her before she reached my bedroom door.

 “Who’s here?
 What is going on?”
 I searched her eyes for some kind of answer, but they were blank, filled with sadness.
 “Mom, tell me what’s going on?”